sagc-bioinformatics/km_ALL_targets/README.md

 - There will be `PathQuant.py:125: RuntimeWarning: invalid value encountered in greater_equal` warnings on km but these can be ignored
 - Summary Rscript requires `tidyverse`, `Biostrings` and `here` r packages and are installed at the start of the script.
 If there are any issues, it might be worth running on your local copy of R (rather than conda env).
-- The conda enviroment must be activated each time you run this analysis.

 ## Interpreting output